ReynaldoAMartinez/Splunk-101/docs/capstone.md

 src_ip = 172.16.0.184

 Logon_Type

-3 --> Network --> SMB file share access, lateral movement. -->  The logon occurred over the network, not locally.
+3 (Network) The logon occurred over the network, not locally.

-7 --> Unlock --> Workstation unlock --> The user unlocked a workstation that was already logged in.
+7 (Unlock)  The user unlocked a workstation that was already logged in.

 Checked for Failed Login Attempts (EventCode 4625)